needle-project/laravel-rabbitmq/README.md

 rabbitmq:setup | Creates all queues and exchanges | `php artisan rabbitmq:setup` or `php artisan rabbitmq:setup --force`. **NOTE** When using force, all queues and exchanges will be deleted first and then re-created.

 ### 3.4.
 Custom Message Processor
-At the current moment there is the posibility to either implement the `MessageProcessorInterface` class or extend the `AbstractMessageProcessor`.
+At the current moment there is the possibility to either implement the `MessageProcessorInterface` class or extend the `AbstractMessageProcessor`.

 When using the `AbstractMessageProcessor`, you will have access to extra API than can be used in your `processMessage()`:
 ```php